-I. E. (Ed) Hendrix, age 59, has served as Executive Vice President and Chief Financial Officer of Spectrum Field Services, Inc., subsequent to the company's inception in July 2000.
+I. E. (Ed) Hendrix, age 59, has served as Executive Vice President and Chief Financial Officer of Loudfire, Inc. since 2002.
+Prior to joining Loudfire, Mr. Hendrix served as Executive Vice President and Chief Financial Officer of Spectrum Field Services, Inc. from 2000 to 2002.
 Mr. Hendrix previously served as Vice President-Treasurer for Parker Drilling, a New York Stock Exchange company engaged in worldwide oil and gas drilling and equipment services.
 He also was a management consultant with Ernst & Young LLP.
 Mr. Hendrix has an undergraduate degree from Oklahoma Christian University and also has a Masters of Business Administration from the University of Oklahoma.
 Mr. Hendrix is a Member of the Board of Trustees for American Performance Mutual Funds and formerly served as a Board Member of Whitmar Exploration Inc., Houston, TX.